-On December 15, 2023, Onconetix acquired 100% of the issued and outstanding voting equity interests in Proteomedix AG, a Swiss company ("Proteomedix"), and its related diagnostic product Proclarix.
+On December 15, 2023, Onconetix acquired 100% of the issued and outstanding voting equity interests in Proteomedix AG, a Swiss company ("Proteomedix" or "PMX"), and its related diagnostic product Proclarix.
 As a result of this transaction, Proteomedix became a wholly owned subsidiary of Onconetix (see Note 5).
+Proteomedix is a healthcare company whose mission is to transform prostate cancer diagnosis.
+Proteomedix has identified novel biomarker signatures with utility in prostate cancer diagnosis, prognosis and therapy management.
+The Company expects Proteomedix's diagnostic expertise to complement its existing prostate related treatment portfolio

 In April 2023, the Company acquired ENTADFI, a Food and Drug Administration ("FDA")-approved, once daily pill that combines finasteride and tadalafil for the treatment of benign prostatic hyperplasia.

 Historically, the Company's focus was on the research and development of transformational vaccines to prevent infectious diseases worldwide, until the third quarter of 2023, at which time the Company halted its efforts on vaccine development activities to focus on commercialization activities for ENTADFI and pursue other potential acquisitions.
-However, in light of (i) the time and resources needed to continue pursuing commercialization of ENTADFI, and (ii) the Company's cash runway and indebtedness, the Company has now determined to pause its commercialization of ENTADFI, as it explores strategic alternatives to monetize ENTADFI, such as a potential sale of the ENTADFI assets.
-To that end, the Company has engaged an investment advisor to assist with a potential sale or other transaction of the ENTADFI assets.
+However, in light of (i) the time and resources needed to continue pursuing commercialization of ENTADFI, and (ii) the Company's cash runway and indebtedness, the Company determined to pause its commercialization of ENTADFI during the first quarter of 2024, as it explores strategic alternatives to monetize ENTADFI, such as a potential sale of the ENTADFI assets.
+To that end, the Company engaged an investment advisor to assist with the potential sale or other transaction of the ENTADFI assets during the second quarter of 2024.
+There is currently no plan to resume commercialization of ENTADFI, and as such, if the Company is not able to consummate a sale or other transaction of the ENTADFI assets, it may abandon the assets and destroy its inventory of the product.
+Based on the current circumstances surrounding ENTADFI, at June 30, 2024, the ENTADFI assets were fully impaired (see Notes 4 and 5).